 What we can say with confidence however, is that booking now for 2021 will be the most affordable time to do it.
 It will also come with little financial risk.
 Why?

-Hidden Iceland are running a 25% discount special offer on bookings until the end of the year for travel in 2021 or beyond.
+Hidden Iceland are running a 25% discount special offer on bookings until the end of 2020 for travel in 2021 or beyond.

 The current exchange rate due to the pandemic between USD/ GBP/ EUR and ISK has made Iceland far cheaper.

 We can change your travel dates without any fees if you need to postpone your travel as it gets nearer.

 Many hotels and restaurants are running their own discounts as well.